StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ```
 {% endtab %}
 {% tab title="Monitor STJ definition" %}
-To supply a value to the `topologyQuery` parameter in the monitor function, the monitor definition would look something like the following:
+To supply a value to the `topologyQuery` parameter defined in the monitor function, the monitor STJ definition would look something like the following:

 ```json
 ...